Righto, having more fun than a human being should be allowed to have Rush Limbaugh with a final busy broadcast hour of the EIB network today.

 Time school starts.

-It's not gonna last.
+It's not going to last.

 I'll tell you what's happening now.

-Republicans and Democrats alike alike are beginning to ask themselves Have we been wrong from the get-go?
+Republicans and Democrats alike, alike, are beginning to ask themselves, have we been wrong from the get-go?

 Does this guy really want to win?